 - Inhabitat – Sustainable Design Innovation, Eco Architecture, Green Building - http://inhabitat.com -

 GREEN BUILDING 101: Water Efficiency, Both Inside and Outside the Home

-Posted By Sarah Rich On July 12, 2006 @ 4:53 am In Architecture,Botanical,GreenBuilding 101,Landscape Architecture,Renewable Energy,Sustainable Building | 13 Comments
+Posted By Sarah Rich On May 16, 2014 @ 1:25 pm In Architecture,Botanical,GreenBuilding 101,Landscape Architecture,Sustainable Building,Water Issues | 13 Comments

 There are few things we take for granted as much as our ability to turn on the tap and get water in a seemingly endless supply.
 Even during droughts, and despite warnings about shortages and conservation, most of us treat this precious resource as a given.
-The average American uses 80-100 gallons of water per day; and while less than half of it will be drunk or used to cook food, chances are that all of it is treated, potable water from the municipal water provider.
-What many people don’t realize is that it’s fairly easy to implement simple systems for recycling and reusing water on your own property, drastically decreasing the demands on shared supplies, and in turn, reducing your water bills.
+The average American uses 80-100 gallons of water per day, and while less than half of that will be used for cooking or drinking, chances are that all of it is treated, potable water from the municipal provider.
+What many people don’t realize is that it’s fairly easy to implement systems for recycling and reusing water on your own property, thereby decreasing the demands on shared supplies, and reducing your water bills.
 Read on for details on the three LEED-H criteria for water efficiency at home, plus additional info on wastewater treatment and reuse.

 These collection tanks can then serve as an on-site supply for watering your lawn and garden.
 It’s also possible to reuse grey water indoors in toilets and for washing, but the regulations and requirements are a bit more complex than for outdoor use.
-Regardless, there are varying degrees of treatment and filtration that can be installed in conjunction with your cistern, depending on what you intend to use the water for.
+Regardless, there are varying degrees of treatment and filtration that can be installed in conjunction with your cistern, depending on how you intend to use the water

-Researching water-wise plants for your particular region makes a lower-maintenance, lower-cost garden.
+*Note: Remember that using water-wise plants for your particular region creates a lower-maintenance, lower-cost garden.

-3) Indoor Water Use: The primary means of reducing indoor water use has to do with the fixtures you choose.
+The primary means of reducing indoor water use has to do with the fixtures you choose.
 Selecting low-flow sink and bathtub faucets, showerheads and toilets can reduce indoor water use by 30-40%.
 Over the last few years, the quality of low-flow fixtures has increased.
 Whereas at first they gained a reputation for flushing inefficiently or delivering unsatisfactory water pressure, new products are surpassing the original designs.
 The other great way to ensure that you are getting maximum water efficiency indoors is to purchase Energy Star appliances, which guarantee a certain degree of water efficiency, and save energy to boot.

 Because water is so vital, and because the ability to clean and reuse it becomes increasingly important, it’s an area where we’ve seen significant evolution and real innovation over the years.
-Early building strategies recognized the value on a single slant roof, which allows run-off to be collected in one place.
+Early building strategies recognized the value on a single slant roof, which allows runoff to be collected in one place.
 Likewise, gravity obviously supports water pressure, so the higher above ground a storage tank sits, the more efficiently the water will feed out.

 Article printed from Inhabitat – Sustainable Design Innovation, Eco Architecture, Green Building: http://inhabitat.com